cloud-66-internal/help.cloud66.com/_includes/_inlines/Deployment/common/building-a-manifest-file/building-a-manifest-file_rack.md

 - **include_submodules** (Optional, default is true): Set this to false to exclude any Git  submodules  from being pulled during a build.
 ## Important

-In order to use a vpc_id, you must provide subnet_id fo

-r all servers in your stack.
+In order to use a vpc_id, you must provide subnet_id for all servers in your stack.
 ```
 production:
     rack: